InvictusRMC/InvictusRMC/README.md

 # Hallo daar :wave:
-## I am Rowdy Chotkan, a Cyber Security / Computer Science MSc Student @TuDelft.
+## I am Rowdy Chotkan, a PhD Candidate in Computer Science @TUDelft.
+Research 🔎 on Digital Identity, love 🖤 for Cyber Security.
 ### Want to know what I am up to?
-Feel free to reach out to me on [http://rowdy.me](http://rowdy.me).
+Feel free to reach out to me on [https://rowdy.me](https://rowdy.me).
 <!--
 **InvictusRMC/InvictusRMC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.